kassimu21/alx-react/0x02-react_props/task_2/dashboard/README.md

-Create a NotificationItem.js
-The Notifications component is repeating the same tags a lot.
-It will be hard to maintain and reuse.
-Let’s create a component to support the li generation.

-Create a new component named NotificationItem:

-it should render a li tag
-the component accept three properties (type, html, and value) type should be rendered with the data-notification-type attribute value should be rendered within the tag html should be rendered with the dangerouslySetInnerHTML attribute Create a NotificationItem.test.js
-Every component should be tested.
-Create a new NotificationItem.test.js file, and add the following checks:

-Verify that the basic rendering of the component works without crashing Verify that by passing dummy type and value props, it renders the correct html (for example: type=“default” and value=“test”) Verify that by passing a dummy html prop, it renders the correct html (for example: html={{ __html: '<u>test</u>' }}) Modify Notifications.js
+o develop your tests faster, you can watch them.
+The test suite will run for every change you make:

+Add the following script to task_1/package.json: "test-watch": "jest --watch" Run your suite using npm run test-watch
+Header.test.js
+Import your new Header component within the test, and write two checks:

+Shallow render the Header component to verify it renders without crashing Verify that the components render img and h1 tags Login.test.js
+Import your new Login component within the test, and write two checks:

+Shallow render the Login component to verify it renders without crashing Verify that the components renders 2 input tags and 2 label tags Footer.test.js
-Import the new NotificationItem component in the Notifications.js file and replace the <li> tags with NotificationItem components.
+Import your new Footer component within the test, and write two checks:

-Modify Notifications.test.js
-Modify the Notifications.test.js file to change one of the check:

-Instead of testing if the component renders li, check that the component renders NotificationItem elements Add a test to verify that the first NotificationItem element renders the right html (note: this is usually not the best way to write tests, but sometimes necessary when you don’t control the child component)
+Shallow render the Footer component to verify it renders without crashing Verify that the components at the very least render the text “Copyright” App.test.js
+Modify the App.test.js file, and add four checks:

+It should contain the Notifications component
+It should contain the Header component
+It should contain the Login component
+It should contain the Footer component
 Requirements:

-At this point, reloading the App should display the exact same page as the last task The console in your browser should not show any error or warning Running the test suites, should show:
+At this point, running the test suites, should show:
-Test Suites: 7 passed, 7 total
+Test Suites: 6 passed, 6 total
-Tests: 22 passed, 22 total
+Tests: 18 passed, 18 total